27 Apr 2026

 Over time, brioche spread across France, leading to the development of more than 30 regional variations, each with a unique twist.
 Today, brioche is not just a French specialty, it has spread far beyond France, becoming a global phenomenon, with major brands and artisan bakers innovating within the category.

+Each variation showcases brioche’s adaptability, a crucial factor in its rising popularity worldwide.
 From French classic brioche to fully plant-based, as well as brioche with a healthier twist, discover a range of innovative recipes and bring not only a touch of France to your product range, but also answer the consumer needs of tomorrow.
-With Puratos' expertise, bakers and food manufacturers can create delicious and innovative brioche products that stand out in a growing category.

 Would you like to explore our range of ingredients to innovate with?
 Contact your local Puratos representative to discover solutions, and get expert guidance tailored to your business.